Ar-maan05/mcp-persist/examples/README.md

 ## sqlite_server.py

 Single-process durability with no external services.
-Events are persisted to a local `notes.db` file — the server can be restarted without losing SSE stream state.
+Events are persisted to a local `notes.db` file: the server can be restarted without losing SSE stream state.

 ```bash